apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Multi-faceted storm bringing heavy rain, wet snow to parts of Massachusetts**
+**Recipient of first genetically-edited pig kidney transplant leaves hospital**

-You can read more about it [here](https://www.cbsnews.com/boston/news/winter-storm-warning-snow-forecast-massachusetts/).
+You can read more about it [here](https://www.wcvb.com/article/massachusetts-worlds-first-genetically-edited-pig-kidney-transplant-mgh-discharged/60384236).

 ## Requirements
 - Python 3.8